logself1988/learning-system-programming/docs/architecture/risc-v/risc-v-unprivileged-spec.md

  base+4           base+2             base  Byte Address
 ```

+RISC-V base ISAs have either little-endian or big-endian memory systems, with the privileged architecture further defining bi-endian operation.

-> Instructions are stored in memory as a sequence of 16-bit little-endian parcels, regardless of memory system endianness.
+Instructions are stored in memory as a sequence of 16-bit little-endian parcels, regardless of memory system endianness.
+Parcels forming one instruction are stored at increasing halfword addresses, with the lowest-addressed parcel holding the lowest-numbered bits in the instruction specification.

 #### 1.6 Exceptions, Traps, and Interrupts